BardicDefense/purple-hack/README.md

 # Purple Hack
 > *The following are "house rules" and clarifications.
-Everything not covered below is used as-written in OSE Advanced.*
+Everything not covered below is used as-written in* OSE Advanced. *It's called "Purple Hack" because the folder I keep the printed version in at home is purple.
+Good enough!*

 # Table of Contents
 - [Character Creation Quickstart](#character-creation-quickstart)